phreaknik/phonon-network/README.md

 ```

 Here we can generate `n` private keys, whose public keys (actually addresses) are needed for deposits on-chain.

+### Nonce Tracking

+Each deposit key is the hash of a **nonce** with the identity key.
+A global nonce is kept on each card; every time a phonon is deposited, the global nonce is incremented.
+More on this later.

 ## Storing Phonons